-xii.
-Major residential and mixed use proposals, must demonstrate how they will deliver a scheme which embeds the 20-minute neighbourhood principles19 and local living,

-17 Standards for on-site provision are detailed within Appendix 5 on developer contributions taking account of the existing settlement pattern services, creating high quality active/ sustainable travel connections to existing services and where appropriate making provision of new.
+13. Major residential and mixed-use proposals must demonstrate how they will deliver a scheme which embeds the 20-minute neighbourhood principles and local living, taking account of the existing settlement pattern services, creating high quality active/ sustainable travel connections to existing services and where appropriate making provision of new.
 Proposals must address all of the following: